 Whether your travel vibe is adrenaline junkie, couch potato or somewhere in between, destinations rich in “soft adventures” will be right up your alley.
-Soft adventure, unlike its cousin hard adventure, involves little physical risk, requires little to no experience, and offers the perfect activities for a socially distanced vacation.
+Soft adventure, unlike its cousin hard adventure, involves little physical risk and requires little to no experience.

 Read on for a list of seven soft outdoor adventures in the Wilmington area to help inspire your next coastal getaway: